Ontology Object Properties are Data Model Associative Entities – not Relationships

 Transforming the Closure Axiom

-The FIBO graph below shows classes Legal Forms, Systems, Obligations, and Regulations.
+The FIBO graph below shows the classes of Legal Forms, Systems, Obligations, and Regulations.
 They apply in various Jurisdictions.
 Open World, we may insert triples of a Legal System that applies in a Housing Unit.

 FIBO applies In ONLY graph

-The new 2020/Q1, Atlantic version supports the meaningful semantic.
 The Legal System has no relationship to the “applies In” associative entity.
 Instead, a particular subtype associative entity establishes the connection to Jurisdiction.

 Correct FIB-DM - applies In ONLY